tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Get-User-Delegation-Key.md

 ---
-title: "Get User Delegation Key"
+title: Get User Delegation Key
-description: Gets a key for a user delegation SAS (shared access signature). ms.date: 07/03/2019 ms.prod: azure ms.service: storage ms.topic: reference
+description: Gets a key to use to sign a user delegation SAS (shared access signature).
 author: pemari-msft

+ms.date: 08/08/2019
+ms.service: storage
+ms.topic: reference
 ms.author: pemari
-translation.priority.mt:
-  - de-de
-  - es-es
-  - fr-fr
-  - it-it
-  - ja-jp
-  - ko-kr
-  - pt-br
-  - ru-ru
-  - zh-cn
-  - zh-tw
 ---

 # Get User Delegation Key

-The `Get User Delegation Key` operation gets a key that can be used to generate a user delegation SAS (shared access signature).
-A user delegation SAS grants access to resources in the Blob service to a user with Azure Active Directory credentials.
+The `Get User Delegation Key` operation gets a key that can be used to sign a user delegation SAS (shared access signature).
+A user delegation SAS grants access to resources in the Blob service using Azure Active Directory (Azure AD) credentials.
 The `Get User Delegation Key` operation is available in version 2018-11-09 and later.

 ## Request